MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-configure-the-first-hgs-node.md

 ## Install HGS in a new forest

-The Host Guardian Service should be installed in a separate Active Directory forest than the forest to which the Hyper-V hosts, fabric managers, and other untrusted entities are joined.
+The Host Guardian Service should be installed in a separate Active Directory forest than the Hyper-V hosts and fabric managers.
-If you do not already have a secure bastion forest available in your environment, follow the steps in this section to have HGS set up one for you.
+If a secure bastion forest is not already available in your environment, follow the steps in this section to have HGS set up one for you.
 To install HGS in an existing bastion forest, skip to [Install HGS in an existing bastion forest](#install-hgs-in-an-existing-bastion-forest).

 ### Create a new forest for HGS